 Fr.
 Andrea Vicini SJ (born in1960), medical doctor and professor at Boston College School of Theology

 Fr.
-Paolo Bizzeti, born in Florence in 1947, killed in 2015 after his appointment by Pope Francis as Bishop of Anatolia
+Paolo Bizzeti, born in Florence in 1947, was appointed Bishop of Anatolia (Turkey) by Pope Francis in 2015

 THE COMPLEX TODAY